RobinL/d3_course/raw_material/webvis.md

 We are going to be using D3.js which is probably the most advanced data visualisation library for the web.

-You will find that if you know D3.js, picking up some simpler, out of the box tools will be easy.
+You will find that if you know D3.js, picking up some simpler, out of the box tools will be much easier.
+Once you understand the core concepts, picking other things up is much easier - we can use examples and Stackoverflow for syntax.

 ---

 #  Session 1:  Basics

-This session covers how HTML and SVG code is translated by the browser into graphics.
+This session covers how HTML and SVG code is translated by the browser into graphics, and introduces d3.js as an intermediary between data and this code.

 ???

 A mental model of the relationship between SVG code and what it looks like on the page will be essential to effective programming.

+You'll be writing d3.js code which itself 'writes' SVG and HTML code.
+Somewhat like a SAS macro, except that you'll not only be writing the HTML/SVG, but later altering it.

 ---

-## Exercise 1
+## Exercise

 Experiment with the sliders in [this example](http://tributary.io/inlet/9b9f338271b8d522fb34c9cff32125b5).
 See what they do.